 Notes

-To make this bigger or smaller chain a multiple of 10 + 3 for the foundation chain
+-To modify size, chain a multiple of 10 + 3

 With Cherry Red Ch 103

 Row 1: Dc in 4th ch from hook (3 skipped chs counts as 1 dc), dc in next 3 chs. *Skip 2 chs.
 Dc in next 4, ch 2, dc in next 4.
-Repeat from * across.
-Dc in next 3 chs, 2 dc in last ch.
-Turn
+Repeat from * across until 6 chs remain.
+Skip 2 chs, dc in next 3, 2 dc in last ch.
+Turn.

 Row 2: Ch 3.
-Dc in same sp as ch 3, dc in next 3. *skip 2 sts, dc in next 3, (dc, ch 2 dc) in ch 2 sp.
+Dc in same st as ch 3, dc in next 3 sts. *skip 2 sts, dc in next 3, (dc, ch 2, dc) in ch-2 space.
 Dc in next 3 sts.
 Repeat from * until last 6 sts.
-Sk 2 sts, dc in next 3, 2 dc in top of ch 3.
-Turn
+Sk 2 sts, dc in next 3, 2 dc in top of beginning ch 3.
+Turn.

 Row 3-10: Repeat row 2